Artcs1/VLM-Privacy/README.md

 ## Demo

-We show how to use our agents and their interactions in demo.ipynb
+We show how to utilize our agents and their interactions in demo.ipynb

+## Download the dataset

+Download the BIV PRIV SEG dataset here: https://vizwiz.org/tasks-and-datasets/object-localization/.
+Put all images in a folder named 'all_images' and modify config.py with the path.

 ## Code for validation experiments